 Are you able to do what you want to do without constraints?

-Are there things you would do if you have bigger financial resources?
+Are there things you would do if you had more financial resources?

 Do you have people you care about (and who care about you) in your life?